citp/privacy-policy-historical/s/su/sun/sunlife.ca.md

 When we destroy personal information, we will use safeguards to prevent unauthorized parties from gaining access to the information during the process.

-...top

 **We will protect your personal information**

 **We are responsible for your information**

-We are responsible for all personal information in our possession, including information transferred to a third party service provider or agent, so that we can provide you with a product or service.

-All employees, agents and authorized service providers of Sun Life Financial are required to protect the confidentiality of your personal information.
+We are responsible for all personal information in our possession, including information transferred to a third-party service provider or agent, so that we can provide you with a product or service.
+In some instances our employees, service providers or agents may be located in jurisdictions outside Canada, and your personal information may be subject to the laws of those foreign jurisdictions.
+All such persons, whether or not they are located in Canada, are required to protect the confidentiality of your personal information in a manner that is consistent with our privacy policy and practices.

 **How we protect information**

 Access to your personal information is restricted to those of Sun Life Financial's employees, agents and authorized service providers who need it to do their jobs.

 We have developed and are continuing to enhance security procedures to safeguard and protect personal information against loss, theft, unauthorized disclosure, copying, and unauthorized use or modification.
 We will maintain appropriate safeguards and security procedures that reflect the types of documents, including electronic or paper records, organizational measures including security clearances and limiting access on a "need-to-know" basis, and technological measures such as the use of passwords and encryption.
 While we endeavour to protect all information, the most sensitive information, such as medical information, receives the highest level of protection.

-...top

 **Your right to access your personal information**

 **Your rights**

 You have the right to ask whether we hold any personal information about you and to see that information, as provided by law.
-Where we have obtained medical information about you from a third party, we will release this information only through your physician.
+Where we have obtained medical information about you from a third-party, we will release this information only through your physician.

 You also have the right to know: